Sunday, June 7, 2026

 David hockney ipad portrait

-David Hockney ipad portrait
+David Hockney iPad portrait

 The 1853 Gallery – named after the year that the mill opened – is unique.
 It displays a large number of David Hockney’s paintings, etchings, and drawings.
 Art materials and art books are for sale too, dotted around this vast and inspiring space.
 Like all of the Mill, it’s free to enter.